liske/ifstate/index.md

 operates idempotent.

 When *IfState* was born there where already other projects for declarative interface configuration.
-Sadly they require network management daemon and lack support for many virtual link types:
+Sadly they require network management daemons and lack support for many virtual link types:
 - [NMState](https://nmstate.io) - A Declarative API for Host Network Management
 - [Netplan](https://netplan.io) - The network configuration abstraction renderer